List of Trotskyist internationals

 This is a list of Trotskyist internationals.
 It includes all of the many political internationals which self-identify as Trotskyist.

-Of the organizations listed, three claim to be the original Fourth International founded in 1938: the reunified Fourth International and the International Committee of the Fourth International (ICFI).
+Of the organizations listed, two claim to be the original Fourth International founded in 1938: the reunified Fourth International (USFI) and the International Committee of the Fourth International (ICFI).
+The Fourth International split into two factions 1953 over the question of historic perspective, with the International Secretariat (ISFI) turning in favour of deep entryism and supporting petty-bourgeois nationalist movements in less developed countries, and the International Committee (ICFI) upholding the need to form revolutionary parties.
+The factions reunited in 1963 resulting in the formation of reunified Fourth International (USFI), while parts of the ICFI did not.
+Both the USFI and ICFI went on to fragment further, giving rise to several new internationals.

 Certain organizations which claim to be Trotskyist make no attempt to claim any relationship to the Fourth International in an organizational sense and argue that it no longer exists.
 Some claim to represent a continuity from the Fourth International or to have re-established it: for example the Fourth International (ICR) International Centre/Center of Reconstruction, also known as the FI (La Verité), also calls itself the "Fourth International".
-Others argue that the title "Fourth International" is so discredited that a Fifth International or another new organisation is needed.

 The various organizations listed here range in size from those having thousands of adherents in dozens of countries to tendencies which can barely claim a dozen members in three or four countries.

 List of internationals

+The largest internationals in terms of membership are indicated in bold.